 Part of your consultation will be to discuss the cost of breast augmentation.
 We can provide approximate costs for out of pocket costs before your initial consultation including any applicable Medicare rebate.
 We are happy to provide these by phone on 03 9088 5000 or via enquiry through our website.

-Your initial consultation to discuss your procedure will cost $145.
+Your initial consultation to discuss your procedure will cost $175 ($225 for weekend consultations).
 A portion of this cost may be claimed from Medicare if you have a referral from your GP.
 NorthEast Plastic Surgery will provide a personalised quote for your surgery after your consultation.
 Patients should allow one hour for this appointment.

 |Contact Us Today|

 The procedure is performed through an inframammary incision under general anaesthetic administered by Specialist Anaesthetists in an accredited hospital.
 The surgeon will discuss the nature of the incisions and subsequent scars required during your consultation.

 NorthEast Plastic Surgery does not administer twilight sedation, which has been associated with adverse clinical outcomes.